aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

   - Ingress
 ```

 Notice how the namespace is `trivy-system`, the above network policies are assuming that you installed the `trivy-operator` (and `trivy-server` when applicable) there.
-Keep in mind these same network policies might be part of other namespaces (like kube-system or default) where important Kubernetes components live, such as the coredns and/or the default kubernetes service.
+Keep in mind these same network policies might be part of other namespaces (like kube-system or default) where important Kubernetes components live, such as the coredns and/or the default Kubernetes service.

 We'll now create a namespace where we will deploy our pod with vulnerabilities.
 This namespace will be called *applications*